-At least one day before its use, condition the wood, unstacked, at 22 degrees Celsius and a 50% relative humidity [1].
+At least one day before its use, condition the wood, unstacked, at 21 degrees Celsius and a 50% relative humidity [1].

-Talent placing wood at 22 °C and 50% RH
+Linda placing wood at 21 °C and 50% RH

 Specimen Preparation

 To prepare the specimen from the selected substrate, after conditioning, check the veneer for any cracks, discoloration, or grain irregularities to be avoided when cutting [1] and confirm the functionality of the pneumatically driven specimen cutting device [2].